NVIDIA/NeMo/README.md

 files, using the `num_nodes` parameter.
 Once all the jobs have finished running, the final result will be summarized in a CSV file.

-##### 5.3.1.4.
-Inference HP Search
-<a id="markdown-inference-hp-search" name="inference-hp-search"></a>

-The tool can also search the best HPs for inference purposes.
-It will empirically measure the throughput and latency for each given configuration in the grid search space, and return a comprehensive table with all the numbers.
-The tool will search over three different critical HPs, which have great impact on the inference throughput and latency: Tensor Parallelism (TP), Pipeline Parallelism (PP), and Batch Size (BS).
-Technically, the tool is also capable of searching over different input/output sequence lengths.
-However, we do not recommend adding multiple different sequence lengths to the same search, since the model that uses the shortest sequence lengths will always achieve higher throughput and lower latency.
-Therefore, we recommend performing several different inference searches for different sequence lengths.

-Once the search space has been defined, the tool will launch a job for each config, and measure the throughput and latency.
-This search will launch the jobs using NeMo-Megatron on the target cluster.
-Once all the jobs have finished running, the final result will be summarized in a CSV file.

 #### 5.3.2.
 Usage
 <a id="markdown-usage" name="usage"></a>